drewschrauf/link-value/README.md

 If we tried to use `makeLink` here, the 'Sydney' object would have been completely replaced by an object only containing the 'high'.
 Using `makeMergedLink` updated the 'high' on the existing object.

+### makeCheckedLink(value, onChange, ...path)

+Checkboxes are handled a little differently to other inputs in React.
+For this reason, `makeCheckedLink` is provided alongside `makeLink` to deal with these slight differences.
+Instead of a `value`/`onChange` pair being produced, a `checked`/`onChange` pair is produced instead.

 ## Contribute

 Pull requests welcome.
 Please make sure tests pass with: